Fatburger: Locations

 Fatburger has locations in five western states in the United States and Canada, and new locations in China, Saudi Arabia, Bahrain, Malaysia, the United Kingdom, Fiji, Indonesia, Iraq (including Iraqi Kurdistan), India, the United Arab Emirates, Kuwait, Tunisia, Macau, Pakistan, Oman, Panama, Singapore, Philippines, Qatar, and Japan.
 In some locations, menu changes were made to conform to local customs.
 It will expand into Texas, in cities like Austin, Dallas, Houston and San Antonio.
 In 2019, it was announced the first Texas location would be created in North Richland Hills.

 Partnerships

 Former professional basketball player Magic Johnson, through Johnson Development Corporation, was one of the owners of the parent company.
 Former talk show host Montel Williams co-owns several Fatburger restaurants in Colorado.
 Bay Area musician E-40 also had a stake in the company as a franchise owner, by opening the first San Francisco Bay Area Fatburger restaurant in Pleasant Hill, which is now closed.
 Actor and musician Queen Latifah also at one point partnered with Fatburger.

 In 2007, rapper Kanye West's restaurant company, KW Foods LLC, struck a deal to open up to 10 Fatburger restaurants in Chicago.
 Ultimately, in 2009, only two locations actually opened.
 In February 2011, West shut down the Fatburger located in Orland Park.
-Later in 2011 the remaining Beverly location was bought back by the company.
 R&B musician Pharrell, in partnership with Fatburger, opened several Fatburger restaurants in China in 2007 and 2008.